 Competitors’ User Feedback

 The feedback from using competitors’ products are super valuable.
-You can have a better clue about what are the specific factors to drive the whole market.
-Even feedback about the package description, design, or drink favor can give guidance on the overall product design, pricing, and product positioning.
+You can have a better clue about the specific factors driving the whole market.
+Even feedback about the package description, design, or drink flavor can provide guidance on the overall product design, pricing, and product positioning.

 Reasons Behind the Success Vs. Failure

-During the whole purchase process, there will always be some reasons to impact the decisions.
-The “Yes” decisions can be the price, package, favor, package.
-Someone will even purchase it just because they enjoy to show off the beautiful product photos on social media.
-The reason for “No” decisions could also be various, for example, it could be a problem if people don’t agree that herbal tea can benefit the health, instead of which, it will damage the health.
+During the whole purchase process, there will always be some factors affecting consumer decisions.
+The “Yes” decisions can be the price, package, or flavor.
+Someone will even purchase it just because they enjoy showing off the beautiful product photos on social media.
+The reason for “No” decisions could also be various.
+For example, it could be an issue if people don’t agree that herbal tea can benefit one’s health, and believe, instead, that it damage one’s health.
 If so, then the campaigners have to re-define the messages they can deliver.